Like most programming languages, Python uses variables to store values. The =

 grocery = ['milk', 'eggs', 'juice', 'water', 'chicken'] numbers = [1,2,3,4,5]

-Now that we created our list called numbers
+Now that we created our list called numbers and our list called grocery.

 Let's add cheese to our grocery list and the number 6 to our numbers list by using the append()